Nilo Demerey Jr.

 Nilo Pepito Demerey Jr. (born October 23, 1968) is the current governor of the province of Dinagat Islands in the island of Mindanao, Philippines.

 He is the fourth chief executive of the province since its creation on 2 December 2006, and the first male to be elected to the position.
 He served as vice governor and a senior member of the Provincial Board from 2019 to 2022, before winning the gubernatorial seat in the 2022 local and national elections.

+Electoral history

+Electoral history of Nilo Demerey Jr.